NIH and ACS logos

-Applicants must be US Citizens/Permanent residents.
-Undergraduates must be in biomedical sciences or related degree field.
+Applicants must be undergraduates in biomedical sciences or a related degree field.
+Although a minimum cumulative GPA of 3.0 is preferred, applicants with a GPA of 2.5-2.9 will be considered.
 Those in a bachelor's degree program should be in their sophomore or junior year when applying.
 For those in an associate's degree program, preference is given to those in their sophomore year or completing their degree when applying.
-As a stipulation of our funding sources, preference is given to undergraduates from populations historically marginalized in science (NIH definition).
+Applicants can US Citizens/Permanent residents or be international students.
+In the case of an international student CROI leadership must discuss funding with the applicant's college.
+We encourage applications from populations who have been historically marginalized in science (NIH definition).

 Summer student gives oral presentation